Rosablanche

 The Rosablanche is a mountain of the Swiss Pennine Alps, overlooking the Lac des Dix in the canton of Valais.
 It lies on the range between the valleys of Bagnes (west) and Hérémence (east), north of Le Pleureur.

 Climbing routes

-The normal routes from the north side are from Barage de la Grande Dixence (Dix lake) in Val d’ Heremence, and from Siviez in Val de Nendaz, with the car access in both cases.
-From the Siviez side there is bus service as well.
-These are non-technical but very attractive glacier routes.
-There are also more technical portions.
+The normal routes from the north side are from the Grande Dixence Dam (Dix lake) in Val d’Heremence, and from Siviez in Val de Nendaz, which can both be accessed by car or public bus routes.
+Both routes are technically simple but contain attractive glacier routes.

 The route from the south starts in the Fionnay valley (Val de Bagnes) and it is snow-free in summer time.